 When it comes to the entire body, Baraf is a big proponent of getting a professional spray tan, then touching it up yourself at home.
-And even if you opt out of the spray tan, she loves gradual tanners.
+And even if you opt-out of the spray tan, she loves gradual tanners.

 “I have Vita Liberata’s Body Blur Sunless Glow,” she says.
 “To me, I would put this on as a body lotion.
 It has a gradual tanner, so then when I rinse it off, I[‘ve] got a little something.”

 Just know — it could possibly transfer to your clothing.
-So, if you want to steer clear of stains, Baraf recommends going for a mousse or a spray that doesn’t have a bronzer in it, just the active tanning agent: dihydroxyacetone (DHA), which is a chemical that interacts with the amino acids in dead skin cells to produce a brown color change.
+So, if you want to steer clear of stains, Baraf recommends going for a mousse or a spray that does not have a bronzer in it, just the active tanning agent: dihydroxyacetone (DHA), which is a chemical that interacts with the amino acids in dead skin cells to produce a brown color change.
 “Most people add the ‘bronzer’ to help the consumer see where they put it and where they haven’t, but the products that actually make you tan, have no color.”

 Another amazing product that helps you achieve a tan without the worry of transferring it to your clothes is Tan Luxe’s The Body Illuminating Self-Tan Drops.
-You can mix the serum with other items in your body care regime (lotion, moisturizer, body oil, etc.) to transform it into a gradual self-tanner with added benefits of raspberry seed oil, vitamin E, aloe Vera and Cellutone Complex, which stimulates skin firmness.
+You can mix the serum with other items in your body care regime (lotion, moisturizer, body oil, etc.) to transform it into a gradual self-tanner with added benefits of raspberry seed oil, vitamin E, Aloe vera and Cellutone Complex, which stimulates skin firmness.

 Her other picks: VersaSpa’s Self-Tan line, the Self-Tan Souffle and St. Tropez Tanning Essentials Self-Tan Classic Bronzing Mousse.
 “It’s like the easiest way to get yourself a tan,” she says.
 “If you do it at night, then you wake up in the morning and you’re tan enough.
-It’s kind of fool-proof.”
+It’s kind of foolproof.”